scm-lopez/PLAMS/doc/source/intro.rst

 Each of the above steps, apart from actual calculation done by a molecular modeling program, needs to be performed by a human.
 Preparing and editing text files, creating folders in the filesystem, copying files between them and reading data from output are tedious, repetitive and highly error-prone work.
 Some users deal with it using automation, usually in form of ad hoc shell scripts.
-A few programs, like ADF Suite, offer graphical user interface to help with this kind of work, but again, input preparation and output examination, even though assisted with convenient tools, have to be done by a human.
+A few programs, like Amsterdam Modeling Suite, offer graphical user interface to help with this kind of work, but again, input preparation and output examination, even though assisted with convenient tools, have to be done by a human.
 Quite often it turns out to be a performance bottleneck to create big  automatic computational workflows, where output data of one calculation is used (usually after some processing) as an input to another calculation, sometimes done with different program on a different machine.

 PLAMS was created to solve these problems.